Outdoor Education Instructor

 The following person has been designated to handle inquiries regarding the non-discrimination policies:

 Acting Ethics and Compliance Officer, Title IX Coordinator

 In compliance with federal law, all persons hired will be required to verify identity and eligibility work in the United States and to complete the required employment eligibility verification document from upon hire.

 NIU remains committed to ensuring that its recruitment and application procedures include full opportunities for applicants with disabilities.
 Employment opportunities will not be denied to anyone because of the need to make accommodations for a person’s disability during either the application or interview process.
 An applicant who believes they require an accommodation to participate in the employment process due to a disability may request that accommodation through the Accommodation Request Form.
-This form can be obtained by contacting the Office of Academic Diversity, Equity and Inclusion (ADEI) at 815-753-8399.
+For further assistance, please contact the office of Affirmative Action, Equal Opportunity and Education (AAEOE) at firstname.lastname@example.org.